-In addition to cornea transplants, which do not require prior approval, Medicaid benefits cover prior authorized heart transplants, lung, heart/lung, liver transplants, kidney, and bone marrow transplants.
+In addition to cornea transplants, which do not require prior approval, Medicaid benefits cover prior authorized bone marrow, heart, heart/lung, lung, liver, liver/small bowel, small bowel, kidney, kidney/pancreas and pancreas transplants.
 Other medically necessary transplants are also covered for recipients under 21 years of age when the need is identified during an EPSDT screening and is prior authorized by the Medicaid Agency.
 Eligible recipients' transplants must meet the medical criteria in the Alabama Medicaid Organ Transplant Manual.